 - In a bowl, combine the sugar, cornstarch and seasonings.
 Stir in the pineapple, soy sauce and vinegar until blended.
 Pour over chicken.
-Bake, uncovered, 20-30 minutes longer or until a meat thermometer reads 185°, basting occasionally.
+Bake, uncovered, 20-30 minutes longer or until juices run clear and sauce is thickened, basting occasionally.
 Yield: 8 servings.

 "Really flavorful dish and super easy to make!
 The only changes I made were to use crushed pineapple and apple cider vinegar for the sauce, which was amazing when served over rice."